Displaying present location in the site.

 - Product quality and safety

-With regard to human rights, the NEC Group Procurement Policy clearly rejects slavery and human trafficking, and the Guidelines for Responsible Business Conduct in Supply Chains prohibit forced labor and child labor, while respecting workers’ right to organize.
+With regard to human rights, the NEC Group Procurement Policy clearly rejects slavery and human trafficking, and the Guidelines for Responsible Business Conduct in Supply Chains prohibit forced labour and child labour, while respecting workers’ right to organize.
 The policy and guidelines also require appropriate wages and management of work hours.

-We implement measures to counter the above six priority risks at each stage of basic contracts, dissemination, document check, and on-site assessment.
+We implement various measures to counter the above six priority risks at each stage of basic contracts, dissemination, document check, and on-site assessment.
+Furthermore, in addition to these measures, we have also developed a mechanism for handling supplier complaints and carry out education and awareness-raising activities for NEC employees.

-NEC presents the NEC Group Procurement Policy, Guidelines for Responsible Business Conduct in Supply Chains, and various other guidelines to its suppliers.
-We also hold exchange meetings with strategic supply chain partners and “CSR/Information Security Measures” where we explain our policies and guidelines directly to suppliers and ensure dissemination of the latest measures.
+NEC presents the NEC Group Procurement Policy, the Guidelines for Responsible Business Conduct in Supply Chains, and various other guidelines to its suppliers.
+We also hold exchange meetings with strategic supply chain partners and “Sustainability/Information Security Sessions,” where we explain our policies and guidelines directly to suppliers and ensure dissemination of the latest measures.

-NEC conducts web-based self-assessments each year in order to assess the status of supplier compliance with requirements and initiatives relating to the fields of human rights, information security, and the environment.
+NEC conducts self-assessments in order to assess the status of supplier compliance with requirements and initiatives relating to the fields of human rights, occupational health and safety, the environment, fair trade, and information security.

 When the Procurement Division makes an inspection of sustainable procurement requirements during its ordinary visits to suppliers, we assess sustainable procurement requirements related to human rights, occupational health and safety, and the environment.
 In fiscal 2019, we started the “Supplier Visit Record” (SVR) initiative to compile records of these inspections.